Mexican Crema

 A single serving (about 1

 Mexican Crema Fresca is a traditional cream-based sauce, similar to Crème Fraîche.
-Both use Heavy Cream, however Crème Fraîche integrates an active buttermilk culture (Lactococcus lactis or Lactobacillus bulgaricus plus Leuconostoc citrovorum), while Crema Fresca uses an active yogurt culture (Lactobacillus bulgaricus and Streptococcus thermophilus).
+Both contain Heavy Cream and buttermilk (or another active bacteria, such as Greek Yogurt).
+The primary difference between Crème Fraîche and Crema Fresca, is the percentage of milk fats (cream) found in the final product.
+Due to the higher percentage of milk fat, Crème Fraîche can survive higher heat (even boiling) without breaking down or curdling.
+Crema Fresca will curdle in higher heats, and is therefore better suited as a finishing sauce.
 This recipe can be easily scaled to produce a larger yield by maintaining a yogurt/cream ratio of 1:8.
 Note: Yogurt that does not have an active culture will fail to incubate properly.
-You can replace the Heavy Cream with Half and Half, to reduce the overall cost, without a negative impact on the flavor.
+You can replace the Heavy Cream with Half and Half, to reduce the overall cost, without a negative impact on the flavor or stability.

 Ingredients: